 \subsubsection{$x_B$ and $Q^2$ dependence of $\langle \Delta p_T^2\rangle$}

 In Figs. \ref{fig:DpT2xB} and \ref{fig:DpT2Q2}, we integrate over final hadrons with $z_h>0.2$ and $W^2>10$ GeV${}^2$ and plot $\langle\Delta p_T^2\rangle$ as functions of $x_B$ and $Q^2$.
 The transverse momentum broadening increases with $x_B$ and the simulation is consistent with HERMES data in the large $x_B$ region.
-In the next section, we will predict that the transverse momentum broadening increases at small $x_B$ achievable at the future EIC due to the $x_B$ dependence that we parametrized in $Q_s^2$.
-The $p_T$-broadening also increases logarithmically with $Q^2$, consistent with the $Q^2$ dependence of the saturation scale.
+In the next section, we will predict that the transverse momentum broadening increases at small $x_B$ achievable at the future EIC, due to the $x_B$ dependence that we parametrized in $Q_s^2$.
+The $p_T$-broadening also increases logarithmically with $Q^2$.